emnom/Hookshot/README.md

 # Hookshot
-This is a game working on focusing on hookshots
+This is a I'm game working on focusing on hookshots

 Currently I'm working on making it actually *do* hookshots

+It uses the Monogame(Microsoft Xna) Framework